Carla Southworth: Vet was hesitant to talk about war - The Tribune

 Radford Robinson was a reserved man from Wilgus, Ohio.
 A preacher.
 One day he decided to share his remarkable story with me, his astonished niece.
 I am recounting this piece of history as he told it to me.

-Radford never talked about his time served in WWII, but, on thaT day, he said “It is just on my mind.”
+Radford never talked about his time served in WWII, but, on that day, he said “It is just on my mind.”

 Fifty years after the fact, it was still heavy on is mind.
 He fought in WWII, but skimmed over his time spent fighting and began telling me his story about the time he spent as a prisoner of war.